informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 mechanism; our interest is simply to serialize to, and deserialize from, a text stream that represents the current state of a lemmings game, with a view to writing this state to, and reading this state from, a text file.
-Note that the textual representation produced by the view is not a suitable format for serialization since deserialization of this format would be a rather complicated enterprise.
+Note that the textual representation currently produced by the view is not a suitable format for serialization since deserialization of this format would be a rather complicated enterprise.
 We therefore define a text-serialized format, in which the state of the game is represented as a sequence of game elements, each of which is represented as a sequence of values.
 This format could be